johncclayton/electric/development/DEVELOPMENT.md

 # The Manual (Hard(er)) Way

 Read these instructions all the way through - to the bottom of the file BEFORE beginning - there is useful info everywhere.

-I don't recomment this unless you want to experience EVERY single step of the setup.
+*I don't recommend this unless you want to experience EVERY single step of the setup.*

+### Privs for device access
 Remember to do the following, so that a user-space program can access the iCharger:

     echo 'SUBSYSTEMS=="usb", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5751", MODE:="0666"' > /etc/udev/rules.d/10-icharger.rules